First Search for Light Dark Matter in the Neutrino Fog with XENONnT

-\itsec{Signal} We consider a DM with mass ranging from 3 to 12 \gevcsq, a mass range favored by light DM models such as asymmetric and self-interacting DM \cite{Petraki:2013wwa,Kaplan:2009ag,Spergel:1999mh,Tulin:2017ara,Zurek:2008qg,Fornengo:2011sz}.
-We examine five DM models involving nuclear recoils from elastic scattering of DM on the xenon nuclei: spin-independent (SI) \cite{Lewin:1995rx}, spin-dependent (SD) \cite{Menendez:2012tm}, self-interacting DM with a light mediator (SI-LM) \cite{Tulin:2017ara}, momentum-dependent DM scattering (MDDM) \cite{Chang:2009yt}, and mirror DM \cite{Foot:2014mia}.
-The spectrum of SI DM is evaluated using Ref. \cite{jelle_aalbers_2023_7636982} and is visualized in Fig. \ref{fig:efficiency} (top).
-For astrophysical models and nuclear form factors, we follow Ref. \cite{XENON:2023cxc} with the exception of mirror DM, where we adopt DM-mass-dependent Boltzmann velocity $v_0$ as assumed in Ref. \cite{Clarke:2016eac}.
+\itsec{Signal} We consider DM models involving nuclear recoils from the elastic scattering of DM particles on xenon nuclei, focusing on a mass ranging from 3 to 12 \gevcsq.
+This mass range is favored by various DM models such as WIMP \cite{Roszkowski:2017nbc,Jungman:1995df,Bertone:2016nfn}, asymmetric DM \cite{Petraki:2013wwa,Kaplan:2009ag}, and self-interacting DM \cite{Spergel:1999mh,Tulin:2017ara,Zurek:2008qg,Fornengo:2011sz}.
+We examine spin-independent (SI) DM-nucleon \cite{Lewin:1995rx} and spin-dependent (SD) DM-neutron \cite{Menendez:2012tm} interactions mediated by a heavy mediator with mass $m_\phi \gg q_0/c \equiv10~\mathrm{MeV}/c^2$, where $q_0$ represents the typical momentum transfer in this search.
+We also consider DM with SI interaction mediated by a scalar or vector light mediator with mass $m_\phi \ll q_0/c$ (SI-LM) \cite{DelNobile:2015uua, Fornengo:2011sz, XENON:2019gfn}.
+In this case, the differential rate is proportional to $\sigma m_\phi^4/(q^2/c^2+m_\phi^2)^2\approx \sigma m_\phi{ }^4c^4/q^4$, where $q$ denotes the momentum transfer, and $\sigma$ is the DM-nucleon cross section \cite{PandaX-II:2018xpz, PandaX:2022xqx}.
+Momentum-dependent DM scattering (MDDM) \cite{Chang:2009yt} is also considered, characterized by a modified SI interaction cross section of the form $\sigma_{\chi N}=\left(q / q_0\right)^{2 n} \sigma_0$, where $n\in\left\{1,2\right\}$ and $\sigma_0$ is the DM-nucleon cross section.
+Additionally, we search for mirror dark matter, characterized by a differential cross section resembling Rutherford scattering \cite{Foot:2014mia, Clarke:2016eac}.
+The recoil energy spectra are evaluated using Ref. \cite{jelle_aalbers_2023_7636982}, and the spectra for SI interaction are shown in Fig. \ref{fig:efficiency} (top).
+For astrophysical models and nuclear form factors, we follow Ref. \cite{XENON:2023cxc} with the exception of mirror DM, where we adopt a DM-mass-dependent Boltzmann velocity $v_0$ as assumed in Ref. \cite{Clarke:2016eac} beyond the Standard Halo Model recommended in Ref. \cite{Baxter:2021pqo}.